ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 ## Some Other Considerations

-Note: review in future versions of this document whether the component list should be under the network-inventory instead of the network-element container.
+Note: review in future versions of this document whether the component list should be under the network-hardware-inventory instead of the network-element container.

 Note that in {{?RFC8345}}, topology and inventory are two subsets of network information.
 However, considering the complexity of the existing topology models and having a better extension capability, we define a separate root for the inventory model.
 We will consider some other ways to do some associations between the topology model and inventory model in the future.

-Note: review in future versions of this document whether network hardware inventory should be defined as an augmentation of the network model defined in {{?RFC8345}} instead of under a new network-inventory root.
+Note: review in future versions of this document whether network hardware inventory should be defined as an augmentation of the network model defined in {{?RFC8345}} instead of under a new network-hardware-inventory root.

-The proposed YANG data model has been analysed so far to cover the requirements and use cases for Optical Network Inventory.
+The proposed YANG data model has been analysed so far to cover the requirements and use cases for Optical Network Hardware Inventory.

 Further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks (IP and microwave) and to identify which aspects are generic and which aspects are technology-specific for optical.